alexhalbeisen/fundraiser-site/resources.md

     within younger generations.
-It is never too late to prevent a life lost.<br><br>For those who are affected by their mental health whether it be anxiety, depression, an eating disorder, PTSD, bipolar disorder or any other brain related illness, you are not alone, there are resources out there to help you in this fight.
-Every step you take is progress towards happiness. <br><br>Even if you aren't struggling, you might know someone out there who is.
+It is never too late to prevent a life lost.<br><br>For those who are affected by their mental health whether it be anxiety, depression, an eating disorder, PTSD, bipolar disorder or any other brain related illness, you are not alone.
+There are resources out there to help you in this fight.
+Every step you take is progress. <br><br>Even if you aren't struggling, you might know someone out there who is.
 Please, take the time to read the content below or share it with someone who could benefit from it.
   slug: ''
 - template: detail-content
   block: text-1